A Brief History

 Embrace Personal Growth

 It’s already been mentioned that you might be introduced to new ideas in faith as you share your belief with others.
-When and sharing this information, you’ll probably come to experiences that push your comfort level or otherwise challenge you.
+When meeting new people and sharing this information, you’ll probably come to experiences that push your comfort level or otherwise challenge you.

 The challenges that are put in your path while you are studying abroad are, much like the new people in your way, are there for a reason.
 Take the chance to grow and learn not only academically but in your faith and maturity as well.

 For a Christian student, the chance to spend time abroad offers a plethora of opportunities.
-Don’t allow yourself to miss out on the opportunity to share and grow your faith as you explore new places and work on your academic career.
+Do not allow yourself to miss out on the opportunity to share and grow your faith as you explore new places and work on your academic career.

-Question for students: Have you ever studied abroad?
+Question for students (and subscribers): Have you ever studied abroad?
 If so, where?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!